forgecommunitywiki/Documentation/docs/gettingstarted/index.md

     * For most, if not all, changes to the build.gradle file to take effect Gradle will need to be invoked to re-evaluate the project, this can be done through Refresh buttons in the Gradle panels of both the previously mentioned IDEs.
 6. Generating IDE Launch/Run Configurations:
     * For Eclipse, run the `genEclipseRuns` gradle task (`gradlew genEclipseRuns`).
 This will generate the Launch Configurations and download any required assets for the game to run.
 After this has finished, refresh your project.
     * For IntelliJ, run the `genIntellijRuns` gradle task (`gradlew genIntellijRuns`).
 This will generate the Run Configurations and download any required assets for the game to run.
-After this has finished, edit your configurations to fix the "module not specified" error by changing selecting your "main" module.
     * For VSCode, run the `genVSCodeRuns` gradle task (`gradlew genVSCodeRuns`).
 The will generate the Launch Configurations and download any required assets for the game to run.

 Customizing Your Mod Information